Overview & challenge

 Hendri Boer, IT infrastructure & cybersecurity, Aventus

 “Our students entered classrooms in groups of six, but we noticed that 30–40 of them would gather in a spot every morning before school started.
-This behavior would not have been discovered using staff to monitor hallways and common spaces.
+This behavior would not have been discovered by the staff who monitor hallways and common spaces.
 We spotted it in our daily and weekly Spaces reports.
 Now we dispatch a security guard to that location to keep people moving,” Hendri shares.

 Occupancy monitoring is also helping Aventus take data-driven decisions in campus operations such as housekeeping.
 Hendri says, “If we see that a sanitation room has seen a lot of traffic over the past hour, we can send in a cleaning crew.
 We no longer have to rely on anecdotal evidence; Spaces generates reports that provide the proof we need to take action and comply with physical distancing and capacity regulations.”